Pike Creek Biodiversity and Carbon Project (Revoked)

 Project Information:

-The Pike Creek Biodiversity and Carbon Project is an environmental planting initiative located on 'Texas Road' in the rural locality of Pike Creek, approximately 50km west of Stanthorpe in the Southern Downs region of Queensland.
-Registered in August 2021, the project covers a total area of 1,028 hectares, with approximately 538 hectares dedicated to new forest establishment.
-The property was previously a disused agricultural holding, typical of the surrounding region which is predominantly used for sheep and cattle grazing on native vegetation.
+Pike Creek Biodiversity and Carbon Project (Revoked) is an environmental planting project located in the rural locality of Pikedale, approximately 33km west of Stanthorpe in Queensland's Southern Downs region.
+Registered in August 2021, the project encompasses an area of 1028.10 hectares, with 538 hectares specifically targeted by the proponent for new forest establishment.